sumitsrivastava9/sumitsrivastava9/README.md

 <h1 align="center">Hi 👋, I'm Sumit Kumar</h1>
-<h3 align="center">A passionate learner and a freelancer from India.
+<h3 align="center">A passionate learner and a Software developer from India.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.</h3>

 - 🔭 I’m currently working on [Techzoid(A Blog application)](#)